donghwan-shin/Lecture_Refactoring/README.md

 Your discussions/reflections are also recommended.
 For example, you can discuss the following points:
 - What refactoring techniques did you apply?
 - What was the reason for applying these techniques?
-- What are the benefits of applying these techniques?
+- How do you know that observable behaviour has not changed after refactoring?
-- What are the drawbacks of applying these techniques?
+- What are the (potential) benefits and drawbacks of applying these techniques?
 - Overall, how do you feel about the refactoring process?
 Worth it?
 Why (or why not)?

 On the report's front page, please record below who participated in this week's exercise submissions: